 DK, PCJ, HG, JLJ designed/conducted experiments and analyzed data on ADLs and PCIs.
 DY, SD ran/analyzed CFD and contributed in designing PCI-D. DK, PCJ, RV, JLJ designed and performed HIMIL wind tunnel testing.
 DK conducted particle beam simulations.
-DK, PCJ, HG, DAD collected AMS data during the TI3GER campaign.
-DK, PCJ performed the TI3GER data reduction.
+DK, PCJ, HG, DAD collected AMS data during the TIGER campaign.
+DK, PCJ performed the TIGER data reduction.
 MR collected UHSAS data.
-RV designed and led the TI3GER campaign.
+RV designed and led the TIGER campaign.
 LW, JJ, DW provided aerodynamic lenses and experimental data.
 LW and PC acquired particle disposition images.
 All authors contributed to writing the manuscript.

-Competing interests.
+1155 Competing interests.
 LW, PC, JJ and DW are employees of Aerodyne Research, manufacturer of the AMS and the ADLs used in this work.

-1125 Acknowledgments.
+Acknowledgments.
 We thank Charles Brock for the loan of the LAS instrument and acknowledge him, Agnieszka Kupc and Christina Williamson for providing the size distribution measurements for ATom.
 We thank Sarah Woods and Michael Reeves for collecting CDP data and Michael Reeves for collecting UHSAS data.
+TIGER was supported by the National Center for

-TI3GER was supported by the National Center for Atmospheric Research, which is a major facility sponsored by the NSF under Cooperative Agreement no. 1852977.
+- 1160 for collecting CDP data and Michael Reeves for collecting UHSAS data.
+TIGER was supported by the National Center for Atmospheric Research, which is a major facility sponsored by the NSF under Cooperative Agreement no. 1852977.
 The data were collected using NSF's Lower Atmosphere Observing Facilities, which are managed and operated by NCAR's Earth Observing Laboratory.
 The GV aircraft was operated by the National Center for Atmospheric Research (NCAR) Earth Observing Laboratory's (EOL) Research Aviation Facility (RAF).
-Wind tunnel testing was conducted at the US Air Force Academy Aeronautics Research Center under Commercial Test Agreement 21-161-AFA-01.
+Wind tunnel testing was conducted at the US Air Force - 1165 Academy Aeronautics Research Center under Commercial Test Agreement 21-161-AFA-01.
 We thank Melissa Morris and Masayuki Takeuchi for manuscript review and useful discussions.
 We thank the machine shop at the University of Colorado Boulder Chemistry Department for manufacturing the custom designed PCIs.